Spain's housing market cooling rapidly

 Tenant Security: The 1994 Urban Tenancy Act aimed to restore balance between the interest of landlords and tenants.
 It failed.
 Tenants are guaranteed tenure for five years.
 Courts are painfully slow in resolving cases of tenant eviction and compensation for rental arrears and damages.

 However, it has been a long, hard slog.
-Recession has been Spain’s normal condition for years, mainly due to the adverse impact of the global financial meltdown and the Eurozone debt crisis.
-The economy shrank by 1.7% in 2013, according to the IMF, by 2.9% in 2012 and by 1% in 2011.
-In 2010, the economy grew by a meager 0.01%, after a contraction of 3.6% in 2009.
+Recession had been Spain’s normal condition for years, due to the global financial meltdown and the Eurozone debt crisis.